Disease Guide ·Corneal Ulcers ·2026

 What Are Corneal Ulcers

-A corneal ulcer is a break in the corneal epithelium (the clear surface layer of the eye) that exposes the underlying stroma.
-Causes include trauma (scratches, foreign bodies), dry eye, eyelid abnormalities, and infection.
-Superficial ulcers affect only the top layer.
-Deep ulcers penetrate into the stroma and can progress to descemetocele (one layer from rupture) — a true eye emergency.
+A corneal ulcer is a break in the clear surface layer (epithelium) exposing the underlying stroma.
+Causes: trauma, dry eye, eyelid abnormalities, infection.
+Superficial ulcers affect the top layer.
+Deep ulcers penetrate the stroma and progress to descemetocele - a true eye emergency.
 The most common eye emergency in brachycephalic breeds

 Symptoms - What to Watch For

-Squinting or holding the eye shut.
-Excessive tearing or discharge.
-Redness around the eye.
-Pawing at the face.
-Visible cloudy or white spot on the eye.
-Light sensitivity.
-Swollen eyelids.
-Third eyelid protrusion.
+Squinting, excessive tearing, discharge, redness.
+Pawing at face.
+Cloudy or white spot on eye.
+Light sensitivity, swollen eyelids, third eyelid protrusion.
 These symptoms demand same-day vet attention.
-A corneal ulcer is painful — don't wait to see if it improves
+A corneal ulcer is painful - don't wait to see if it improves

 Diagnosis - $100-$300